newtorn/newgo/README.md

 Once you leave current project and initialize newgo in another project, when you enter this project you must reinitialize again to use newgo.

 ## Contributing
-I'd love you to contribute to newgo, lease read our [Contribution Guide](CONTRIBUTING.md)
+I'd love you to contribute to newgo, please read our [Contribution Guide](CONTRIBUTING.md)

 ## License
 Code license with [MIT](LICENSE)